Cell cycle: Archaea

+Light microscope image of a histologically stained allium onion root tip showing nuclear cells in a dividing meristem region at 20x.

+Light microscope image of a histologically stained allium onion root tip showing nuclear cells in a dividing meristem region at 40x.

+Like in eukaryotes, proteolysis (espeicially the proteosome) is central to cell cycle progression, as is DNA replication.
+Transcription of cell division proteins and DNA replication machinery exhibit a cyclic pattern in sync with the cell cycle, but it is not totally clear what transcription factors (TFs) are causing this effect.
+Most species contain bacterial-style TFs that target specific genes, with some ribbon-helix-helix (RHH) TFs especially implicated in generating the cycle.
+Some species contain homologs of eukaryotic cell cycle-related transcription factors (TFB2 in TACK, E2F in Asgard).

 Cell cycle evolution

 Evolution of the genome

 The cell cycle must duplicate all cellular constituents and equally partition them into two daughter cells.
 Many constituents, such as proteins and ribosomes, are produced continuously throughout the cell cycle (except during M-phase).
 However, the chromosomes and other associated elements like MTOCs, are duplicated just once during the cell cycle.
 A central component of the cell cycle is its ability to coordinate the continuous and periodic duplications of different cellular elements, which evolved with the formation of the genome.

 The pre-cellular environment contained functional and self-replicating RNAs.
 All RNA concentrations depended on the concentrations of other RNAs that might be helping or hindering the gathering of resources.
 In this environment, growth was simply the continuous production of RNAs.
 These pre-cellular structures would have had to contend with parasitic RNAs, issues of inheritance, and copy-number control of specific RNAs.

 Partitioning "genomic" RNA from "functional" RNA helped solve these problems.
 The fusion of multiple RNAs into a genome gave a template from which functional RNAs were cleaved.
 Now, parasitic RNAs would have to incorporate themselves into the genome, a much greater barrier, in order to survive.
 Controlling the copy number of genomic RNA also allowed RNA concentration to be determined through synthesis rates and RNA half-lives, instead of competition.
 Separating the duplication of genomic RNAs from the generation of functional RNAs allowed for much greater duplication fidelity of genomic RNAs without compromising the production of functional RNAs.
 Finally, the replacement of genomic RNA with DNA, which is a more stable molecule, allowed for larger genomes.
 The transition from self-catalysis enzyme synthesis to genome-directed enzyme synthesis was a critical step in cell evolution, and had lasting implications on the cell cycle, which must regulate functional synthesis and genomic duplication in very different ways.